reactive-python/reactpy-django/docs/src/reference/components.md

 ??? info "Existing limitations"

-    There are currently several limitations of using `view_to_component` that may be resolved in a future version of `reactpy_django`.
+    There are currently several limitations of using `#!python view_to_component` that may be resolved in a future version.

     - Requires manual intervention to change request methods beyond `GET`.
     - ReactPy events cannot conveniently be attached to converted view HTML.
     - Has no option to automatically intercept local anchor link (such as `#!html <a href='example/'></a>`) click events.

-    _Please note these limitations do not exist when using `compatibility` mode._
+    _Please note these limitations do not exist when using `#!python compatibility` mode._

 ??? question "How do I use this for Class Based Views?"

-    You can simply pass your Class Based View directly into `view_to_component`.
+    You can simply pass your Class Based View directly into `#!python view_to_component`.

     === "components.py"